 Moisturize, Moisturize, Moisturize!

 Seriously, from your body lotion to your hand cream.
-Just by the emphasize I’m putting on this.
-You should realize how important it is.

 “Application of a very thick moisturizer as soon as you get out of the bath or shower and then one more time per day will help keep your skin feeling nice and smooth,” Dr. Angela Lamb, director of the Westside Mount Sinai Dermatology Faculty Practice in New York City